rodzanto/ml-workshop/machine-learning/sagemaker-autopilot-sdk/1-lab.md

     >*Note: If you already have an Studio profile in your account skip to step 2 below.*
     * Onboard to Amazon SageMaker Studio with the QuickStart
     * Open Studio
-2. Working with a notebook in Studio using **Amazon SageMaker Autopilot**
+2. Working with an **Amazon SageMaker Autopilot** notebook in Studio
     * Exploring the notebook
     * Creating an **Amazon SageMaker Experiment** for organizing our candidates
     * Launching an **Amazon SageMaker Autopilot** job